Wondering how to come up with a band name idea that is memorable, meaningful, and unique?

 Linkin Park named themselves after Santa Monica’s Lincoln Park but tweaked the spelling in order to get the website domain.
 Scottish pop band Chvrches are another example of using a unique spelling tweak.

 Similarly, The Weeknd removed the final ‘e’ from his name after copyright issues arose due to the Canadian band of the same name.
+Trademark and copyright law is a tricky road to navigate, so ensure that your name is 100% unique before you commit!

+There are many bands with numbers in the name.
 Adding a meaningful number to your band’s name could be a great way to help ensure it’s uniqueness.
 It could be the year you formed, the house number where you wrote your first song, or even just a completely random digit.

 You could even use a number in place of a letter, for example, Deadmau5 has done pretty well for himself!